gcasti34/DATA-205-Spring-2026/README.md

 ·       Does the animal bite history affect its outcome?

 Method: I will group outcome types with bite history and compare through some percentages.
 This will be shown through a stacked bar chart
+# Basic descriptive statistics:

+The combined Dataset has a lot of good variables that I was able to explore.
+The key variables I examined were the Age, Bite history, Breed, Outcome, and Animal type.
+Another variable I used was the days-spent variable for each animal, which I calculated from the arrival and departure dates.
+The two quantitative variables I had a mean analysis on were the age and the days spent.
+The mean for days spent was 17.30, while the age mean was 3.74.
+The age mean surprised me the most because I thought it would be at least 5+, but many animals are entering the shelter system at a very young age.
+The number of days spent is also concerning because 17 days is a long time for these animals to be without homes, and this is what I proposed to help reduce the time by examining data.

 # Tools, methods and resources:
  I will be using R for the first part of my project due to its statistical analysis and easy data visualization.
 The methods that I will use in R are summary statistics like averages, grouping, and counts.
 The main library I will use is ggplot2, along with the already installed R libraries dplyr and tidyr.
 The other program I will be using is Tableau to create the GIS map for my project.
 I find this program to be very user-friendly and much easier to create a GIS map than R.